spartyboy/modalizable/README.md

   ["id"=>2,"name"=>"Newyork"]
   ] as second argument to the method of the modalizableGenerator.
   ```
-Then you also pass a label to be used for selectLabel argument of the modalizableGenerator method. for select option this label is used as the optgroup, for radios, checkboxes and swith it is used as a caption for what the entire radio or checkbox is meant for.
+Then you also pass a label to be used for selectLabel argument of the modalizableGenerator method. for select option this label is used as the optgroup, for radios, checkboxes and switch it is used as a caption for what the entire radio or checkbox is meant for.

 The next argument are the selected values that shows the item to be selected or checked this should be passed as an array. for select a single value is  needed for checkboxes multiple or single are required e.g. for the above values array previously defined
 ```sh